Hunger and Homelessness Sunday is November 19!

 Millions of Americans are homeless, and many more are unstable and have inadequate housing.
 Even worse, instead of working to ensure access to more housing, cities across the country are increasingly subjecting homeless and poor people—who are disproportionately people of color—to criminal punishment, fines and fees based on this status.
 Human rights tribunals have decried this criminalization—and homelessness itself—as a human rights violation.

-The PC(USA) is very concerned and joins with people and groups across the U.S. in Hunger and Homelessness Awareness Week, November 12-20.
+The PC(USA) is very concerned and joins with people and groups across the U.S. in Hunger and Homelessness Awareness Week, November 11-19, 2017.
 This is a time to highlight the challenge of homelessness.
 As we approach Thanksgiving and give gratitude for those with a roof over their head, we challenge you to raise up this crisis in worship on November 20, Hunger and Homelessness Sunday.
-Lectionary reflections, a bulletin insert and children’s sermon and prayer are available.
+A bulletin insert and children’s sermon and prayer are available.
 More resources can be found below.

 Let us build awareness, pray for those without homes, and take action!
 Learn about homelessness in your area and advocate fairer wages so people can afford decent housing.
-You can also join a new national campaign to stop the criminalization of homelessness, which will launch on November 15; you can endorse this Campaign for Housing Not Handcuffs as an individual or as a congregation or organization.
+You can also join a national campaign to stop the criminalization of homelessness, which launched in November 2016; you can endorse this Campaign for Housing Not Handcuffs as an individual or as a congregation or organization.

 The Presbyterian Church (U.S.A.) and Homelessness

 Many Presbyterian congregations across the U.S. run their own homelessness ministries or provide volunteers and funding for nearby shelters.
 Spurred by the biblical call to house the homeless and the church’s strong social witness policy on the issue, PC(USA) has worked to address homelessness through support for shelters, transitional housing, social service programs and the provision of/advocacy around affordable housing.